mampfes/hacs_waste_collection_schedule/doc/source/awido_de.md

 - `azv-hef-rof`: Abfallwirtschafts-Zweckverband des Landkreises Hersfeld-Rotenburg
 - `awv-nordschwaben`: Abfall-Wirtschafts-Verband Nordschwaben

-### fraktionen
+### city, street, house number

-Go to your calender at `https://awido.cubefour.de/Customer/<customer>/v2/Calendar2.aspx`, select a city, street and housenumber and then select the types of waste you want to have.
-Afterwards enter this in the address bar and press Enter: `javascript:alert(document.querySelector('#Content_SelectedFractions').value)`
+- Go to your calender at `https://awido.cubefour.de/Customer/<customer>/v2/Calendar2.aspx`.
+Replace `<customer>` with the one of the keys listed above.

-Copy the value which is shown in the alert dialog and paste it as the argument fraktionen in the config.
+- Enter your city name from the first page into the `city` field, except for single-city customers, then the parameter `city` is the city.

-### city, street etc.
+- If you have to enter a street or district, enter the name into the street` field.

-Go to your calender at `https://awido.cubefour.de/Customer/<customer>/v2/Calendar2.aspx`.
-The first entry is the `city` (except for single-city customers, then the parameter `city` is the city), then the `street` and depending on the customer then the `housenumber`.
+- If you have to enter a house number, enter the house number into the `housenumber` field.